 Places, activities, and events that I adore, and unsolicited and non-compensated endorsements of businesses and products that I use, am genuinely enthusiastic about, and highly recommend.

 BIKE SHOPS...There are scores of fine shops throughout the Veneto, each with its own faithful following.
-Two shops in my area that I frequent are in San Zenone degli Ezzelini (Luigino Premier, prop), and in Fellette di Romano d'Ezzelino (Leopoldo Ceccon, prop). in the Marchesene section of Bassano is an authorized SMP saddle test center and the shop where I buy my saddles.
+My go-to shop is in San Zenone degli Ezzelini.
+Luigino Premier, the proprietor, is an expert cyclist and mechanic, and he and his family are always personable and helpful. in the Marchesene section of Bassano is an authorized SMP saddle test center and the shop where I buy my saddles.

 FRAMEBUILDER Antonio Taverna,, Padua, who built my wonderful new all-road (gravel) bike.